 This holiday starts at the Gold Coast Airport in Coolangatta.
 That’s about one hour south of Brisbane.
-On Day 1 you will be transported from the airport to your first nights accommodation.
-After the final day’s walking on Day 7 you’ll spend the night in Springbook before being transported back to Coolangatta after breakfast on Day 8.
+On Day 1 you will be transported from the airport to your first night’s accommodation.
+After the final day’s walking on Day 6 you’ll spend the night in Springbook.
+On Day 7 after breakfast a walk option is available, before being transported back to Coolangatta.

 35% easy, 45% moderate, 20% harder.
 Longest day has 7 hours walking (can be reduced).
 The walking near O’Reilly’s and Binna Burra is mostly easy on well graded tracks.
 From there on the track become steeper and rougher underfoot.
 We can also arrange private transfers from Gold Coast hotels.

 PLEASE NOTE: For larger group bookings, on your nights in the Sky Lodges at Binna Burra, not all the bedrooms will have views overlooking the Coomera & Numinbah Valleys.
 The Sky Lodges we allocate will have two or three bedrooms (each with their own ensuite bathroom) and large communal living areas which open up to a spacious decking area for you to enjoy the views on.
 With this in mind, the rooms with a view will be allocated to the bookings that are received first.
 You can view a floor plan for the three bedroom Sky Lodge here.